Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

 “Actually, I only see one or two guys in here right now that I’ve missed going out with,” she said flatly, turning back to her work.
-“Those were mostly due to my refusal to date married men, or anyone already in a serious relationship.
-I’ve learned the hard way to research any man I’m interested in dating.”
+“Those exceptions were due to my refusal to date married men, or anyone already in a serious relationship.
+Now I research any man I’m interested in dating.”

 Max nodded.
 “Okay, I hear you.
 I have those same rules.
-I don’t date married women or those involved with other men in serious relationships.
-So then why is my dating past worse than yours?”
+I don’t date married women, or those involved in serious relationships.
+Why is my dating past worse than yours?”

 Taylor shook her head at his arrogance and went back to her task.
 “I never said your past was worse than mine.
 Not wanting to date you is not the same as passing judgment on anything you’ve done or not done, Max.”

-“Glad to hear you think I’m hot, Babe.
+“Glad to hear you think I’m hot.
 But how are we going to find out what kind of relationship we’ll have if you never actually date me?”
 Max teased.

 “Being hot is a positive for you, Max.
 Acting stupid goes on the negative list.
 Even you have to know that what I just described has happened to every woman you’ve dated.
 They had to live down not being good enough for Wicked Wade to keep them.”

 Frustrated that she had a point, but still determined to make his case, Max ran a hair through his freshly cut hair.
-“You’re assuming the worst of me without even knowing if everything you’ve read is true.”
+“You’re assuming the worst of me without even knowing if everything you’ve read is true or not.”

 As much as he enjoyed debating with her, the truth was Max liked Taylor’s honesty and found it refreshing.
 If he upset her, there was no doubt in his mind the woman glaring at him would tell him.
 He certainly wouldn’t have to read about his dating oversights in print first.

-“Stop, Max.
-You’re not really worried about me dating other men.
-You’re challenged because I keep turning you down.
+“No. You’re just challenged because I keep turning you down.
 I know it probably doesn’t happen often, but that’s what going on here.
 Go ask out one of your hockey groupies if you crave adoration.
 Don’t you think I know how it worked for you in the past?
 Wicked Wade, the hot hockey star, probably slept with a different woman after every game.
-I’m sure you were envied by every guy you knew because of it.”
+I’m sure you were envied by every guy you knew.”